Barometer: Torricelli's mercury barometer

+Blaise Pascal

 In 1646, Blaise Pascal along with Pierre Petit, had repeated and perfected Torricelli's experiment after hearing about it from Marin Mersenne, who himself had been shown the experiment by Torricelli toward the end of 1644.
 Pascal further devised an experiment to test the Aristotelian proposition that it was vapours from the liquid that filled the space in a barometer.
 His experiment compared water with wine, and since the latter was considered more "spiritous", the Aristotelians expected the wine to stand lower (since more vapours would mean more pushing down on the liquid column).
 Pascal performed the experiment publicly, inviting the Aristotelians to predict the outcome beforehand.
 The Aristotelians predicted the wine would stand lower.
 It did not.

+First atmospheric pressure vs. altitude experiment

 However, Pascal went even further to test the mechanical theory.
 If, as suspected by mechanical philosophers like Torricelli and Pascal, air had weight, the pressure would be less at higher altitudes.
 Therefore, Pascal wrote to his brother-in-law, Florin Perier, who lived near a mountain called the Puy de Dôme, asking him to perform a crucial experiment.
 Perier was to take a barometer up the Puy de Dôme and make measurements along the way of the height of the column of mercury.
 He was then to compare it to measurements taken at the foot of the mountain to see if those measurements taken higher up were in fact smaller.
 In September 1648, Perier carefully and meticulously carried out the experiment, and found that Pascal's predictions had been correct.
 The column of mercury stood lower as the barometer was carried to a higher altitude.